-2. The second grant application period for designated and unrestricted grants supporting the areas of historic preservation, the arts, agriculture, civic causes, animal welfare, education, youth programs, elder care and more, will be open from August 15, 2014 through September 15, 2014.
+- Impact grant applications supporting historic preservation, the arts, agriculture, civic causes, animal welfare, youth programs, elder care, and more will be accepted between August 15, 2015 through September 15, 2015.

-To be eligible to apply, organizations must certify it is one of the following: a 501(c)(3) nonprofit organization; a government agency applying for an extraordinary project that is not funded by tax revenue; a religious organization requesting funding for non-sectarian activities, or a civic group that is not a 501(c)(3) requesting funding for a community cause.
+- To be eligible to apply, organizations must certify it is one of the following: a 501(c)(3) nonprofit; a government agency applying for an extraordinary project that is not funded by tax revenue; a religious organization requesting funding for non-sectarian activities, or a civic group that is not a 501(c)(3) requesting funding for a community cause.

 Click HERE to apply.